Board of Directors

 Larry Miller, M.B.A.

 Mr. Miller is as an Executive in Residence at Innovation Works and Chair of Technology Deal Flow at Blue Tree Allied Angels.
 Larry works with the management teams of early-stage life sciences and medical device companies and other start-ups.
 He also helps entrepreneurs address their critical business issues including product and business development, fundraising, sales and marketing, and strategic planning.
-Larry has more than 20 years of experience in leading and managing medical device companies to identify commercializable IP and accelerate product development, raise venture capital, manage cash flow, identify market opportunities, generate sales, sustain profits, and implement productivity and quality improvement practices.
+Larry has more than 20 years of experience in leading and managing medical device companies to identified commercializable IP and accelerates product development, raise venture capital, manage cash flow, identify market opportunities, generate sales, sustain profits, and implement productivity and quality improvement practices.

 Mark Wholey, M.D.